deltaepsilon/chrisesplin.com/app/content/writing/medium/tech-entrepreneurship/index.md

 Your local plumber or lawn guy runs a bootstrapped business.
 MailChimp was bootstrapped.
 So are a lot of Amazon and eBay sellers.
 The software world is chock full of bootstrapped success stories, but you seldom hear them, because they're selling business-to-business software in some weird niche that you've never heard of.
 They could be making millions, and only their customers know their names.

+## Overnight success, a decade in the making

+Some folks are naturals.
+They take to it at a young age and have all the right instincts.
+The rest of us have to accumulate hard-won experience for years and often decades before we're ready for a big win.

+And sometimes we just get lucky.
+Don't take lessons from others' luck.
+If a thousand untalented people try to start businesses, a few of them will be successful their first try.
+They'll likely turn into one-hit wonders if they can't buckle down like the rest of us, grind it out for ten years and earn the experience they need for a second big win.

 ## Philosophical component